Alcedema/dockerfiles/urlwatch/README.md

 ```
 /root/.urlwatch
 ```
-If the file idoes not exist; create it inside the above folder.
+If the file idoes not exist; create it inside the above folder or download it here: https://github.com/jpdsceu/dockerfiles/blob/master/urlwatch/files/urls.yaml.
 Example below on the contents.

 ```
 ---